Operating System Architecture: Components, Functions, and How It Works

 7. What is the difference between a kernel and a shell?

 The OS component that works directly with hardware and controls system resources is called the kernel.
-The shell is the graphical or command-line user interface that lets users to communicate with the operating system and submit instructions to the kernel.
+The shell is the graphical or command-line user interface that lets users communicate with the operating system and submit instructions to the kernel.

 8. Can I add new drivers or features to my OS regardless of architecture?